Justice League 3000

 Justice League 3000 is a comic book series published by DC Comics.
-Taking place in the future of the DC Universe as part of The New 52, the series features a 31st century iteration of the Justice League, with new versions of Superman, Batman, Wonder Woman, the Flash, and Green Lantern.
-The series is written by JM DeMatteis and Keith Giffen and illustrated by Howard Porter.
+Taking place in the future of the DC Universe as part of The New 52, the series features a 31st-century iteration of the Justice League, with new versions of Superman, Batman, Wonder Woman, the Flash, and Green Lantern.
+The series is written by J. M. DeMatteis and Keith Giffen and illustrated by Howard Porter.
 Justice League 3000 began publication in December 2013.